laurentgoudet/notesearch-server/README.md

-OmniNote server app
+NoteSearch server app
 ===================
-This Express app performs the OAuth flow needed by the Omninote Chrome browser extension.
+This Express app performs the OAuth flow needed by the NoteSearch Chrome browser extension.

 Setup
 -----------